wootfish/eli.sohl.com/drafts/sybil-defense.md

 ### Network Model

-The Kademlia address space may be thought of as a binary tree of height $$L$$, structured as a prefix tree, with each leaf representing an address (or, equivalently, a node ID, since both are just length-$$L$$ bitstrings).[^node-addr]
+The Kademlia address space may be thought of as a binary tree of height $$L$$, structured as a prefix tree, with each leaf representing an address (or, equivalently, a node ID, since both are length-$$L$$ bitstrings).[^node-addr]

-[^node-addr]: Side note: I've always thought the "Node ID" naming convention is a little obtuse - these IDs are just points in the address space, so why not call them "node addresses"?
+[^node-addr]: Side note: I've always thought the "Node ID" naming convention is a little obtuse - these IDs are points in the address space, so why not call them "node addresses"?

 Note that as a straightforward consequence of the XOR metric's definition, any leaf in a given subtree will be closer to any other leaf in that subtree than to any leaf outside it.